South Korea offers little in way of legal recourse for sunken ferry crew

 The maximum penalty for homicide is death, for abandoning ship, life in prison, and for negligence, lengthy jail terms.

-“It is clearly homicide, so we don’t have to go through prosecution and defense,” Yoo said.
+“It is clearly homicide, so we don’t have to go through prosecution and defence,” Yoo said.
 “I think the heaviest punishment is one way to prevent other people from being so irresponsible.”
+(Reporting by Ju-min Park; Editing by Nick Macfie)